rocketcrane/Pi-Floppy/README.md

 ## Preface

-This tutorial is adapted from the "Make a Pi Zero W Smart USB flash drive" article on the MagPi magazine. \
+This tutorial is a minor adaptation of the "Make a Pi Zero W Smart USB flash drive" article on the MagPi magazine. \
 Original article here: https://magpi.raspberrypi.com/articles/pi-zero-w-smart-usb-flash-drive

 Note that the original MagPi tutorial has a typo in Step 14: \